kevinkarnani/Decisions-Of-The-Damned/README.md

 7) Press the green button to run the code

 ## Contributions
 In order to push, you must first open an issue to explain your reasoning.
-After careful consideration, a response will be given within 5-7 days/
+After careful consideration, a response will be given within 5-7 days.

 ## License
 [GNU]